Beerooke31/CupcakeSmash2025/content/step_5/_index.md

 pre = ""
 +++

-# Popping the cupcake back up
+# Popping the Cupcake Back Down

-We also need to get the cupcake to pop back down again, by removing the `up` class again.
-This time we're also going to pass our `hole` variable to the `popDown` function, so that it can remove the `up` class.
+Now that we've got our cupcake jumping out of its hole, we also need to get the cupcake to pop back down again to make smashing it a little trickier!
+We do this by simply removing the `up` class we added earlier to our `popUp` function.

+We're also going to set a time for how long we want the `up` class to stay with our little cupcake.
 Try changing the value of `time` and see what happens (this value is in milliseconds, so 500 milliseconds is 0.5 seconds).

 ```diff
 function popUp() {